felipehcrfernandes/digital-lib/README.md

 }
 ```

-The endpoint is intentionally simple and reviewer-friendly: it confirms database connectivity and exposes a small set of business-relevant counters without introducing external monitoring infrastructure.
+The endpoint is intentionally simple: it confirms database connectivity and exposes a small set of business-relevant counters without introducing external monitoring infrastructure.

 ### Chat assistant